 The chocolates are made mainly with Valrhona chocolate and for the fillings I sometimes use a tree-/bean-to-bar chocolate and Casa Luker 1906 chocolate.
 Furthermore, the ingredients are as much as possible organic and plantbased.
 I’m always looking for high quality.

 The hazelnut butter and the vegetable cream are produced by myself.

 The most popular chocolates are the lavender chocolate and the salted caramel chocolate.

 The lavender chocolate is composed of a white, velvety-smooth chocolate ganache with essential oil of lavender, covered with a thin layer of dark chocolate and decorated with a lavender flower.

-The salted caramel is a caramel ganache on the basis of unrefined cane sugar with hand picked fleur de sel, covered with a thin layer of chocolate and decorated with a few grains of fleur de sel.
+The salted caramel is a caramel ganache on the basis of unrefined cane sugar with hand picked fleur de sel, covered with a thin layer of milk chocolate and decorated with a few grains of fleur de sel.

 Besides chocolates you will also find a wide range of other artisan and homemade chocolate products:

 - tuiles with 13 different nuts – berries – seeds – fruits